AnshKGoyal/Plant-Disease-Classification/README.md

 ```
 python -m pip install -r requirements.txt
 ```
+**Note**: If the bandwidth limit for GitHub LFS is exceeded and you cannot download the models, you can also use this [Google Drive link](https://drive.google.com/drive/folders/1sQCoF_Q6XmXKS3-YXhH8ZNv047P4L3By?usp=sharing) to download the models.

 4. Update the `SERVER` and `DATABASE` variables in `backend/database.py` with your SQL Server details.
 ```